 Jump to section:

 Each award should be treated separately.
 The general rules and guidelines below are intended to augment the specific terms and conditions of individual awards.
 The criteria below determine whether you may be attempting significant changes to your project.
 These project changes below may require formal requests and approval from the sponsor.
-Please contact Sponsored Projects & Contracting Services (SPCS) if you have a question about whether a change to your project requires sponsor notification and/or approval.
+Please contact Sponsored Projects Services (SPS) if you have a question about whether a change to your project requires sponsor notification and/or approval.

 Procedure for Requesting Sponsor Approval for Project Changes

 Requests for changes to an existing project should be prepared by the investigator and business team, and countersigned via email or digital signature by an institutional representative from Sponsored Projects Postaward.
+Certain prior approval requests will require an administrative change proposal to be routed in UAccess Research prior to submission as a means to institutionally capture approvals for the changes.

 If the project is a unilateral grant, sponsor approval will go directly to postaward for processing.
 If the project is a bilateral contract, a contract modification may be necessary and the contracting office will be involved to complete the change.